Accountability court resumes hearing corruption reference against Nawaz Sharif

-ISLAMABAD: The accountability court hearing corruption references against former prime minister Nawaz Sharif and his family has resumed proceedings.
+ISLAMABAD: The accountability court hearing corruption references against former prime minister Nawaz Sharif and his family resumed its proceedings on Thursday (today).

-Accountability Court Judge Mohammad Bashir is conducting the proceedings of the Al Azizia Steel Mills reference, wherein National Accountability Bureau’s (NAB) witness, Tayyab Ahmed, is recording his statement.
+Judge Mohammad Bashir is conducting the hearing into the Al Azizia Steel Mills and Hill Metals Establishment reference today.

+As the hearing went under way, Nawaz’s counsel Ayesha Hamid objected to the inclusion of Noreen Shahzad in the witness list, saying she was not included in the list of witnesses by the National Accountability Bureau (NAB).

+Hamid pleaded that the documents submitted by Shahzad cannot be made part of the case.

+At the last hearing on Wednesday (yesterday), Ahmed continued recorded his statement for the third day.

-Tayyab is providing the court with foreign bank account details of the former premier.
+Tayyab also provided the court with foreign bank account details and transactions of the former premier and his son Hussain Nawaz.

-On Tuesday, as Nawaz and daughter Maryam departed for London, following the approval of their exemption from appearance on Monday, only Nawaz’s son-in-law, MNA Capt (retd) Safdar, was present in court.

-Nawaz was represented by his pleader (legal representative) Zafir Khan Tareen while Maryam by Jahangir Jadoon.
+Hussain and his younger brother Hasan are also accused in the three references against the Sharif family.
+Due to their non-appearance in court, their trial has been separated and the two have been declared proclaimed offenders.

+The hearing was then adjourned until Thursday (today) when Tayyab will continue recording his statement.

 The NAB has in total filed three references against the Sharif family and another against the then-Finance Minister Ishaq Dar in the accountability court, in light of the Supreme Court’s orders in the Panama Papers case verdict of July 28.